 Clones: I10V5, I10V1 Area: 2.74Ha

 Arguably on the best soil in the vineyard (a sandy loam with underlying friable clay) Top Note produces some superb cool climate Chardonnay.
 Our view up the hill over the Chardonnay block is one of our favourite vistas.
 There was until recently a pine plantation on top of the ridge in a neighbouring property.
 This shaded the top of the Chardonnay but, in compensation, also acted as a windbreak.
 Now felled we may plant a windbreak of our own to protect the upper vines.
 The eastward sloping block provides excellent drainage and, with very little help, the vines form a perfectly dappled coverage to the developing bunches.
-We will release our first chardonnay from the 2015 vintage and in future will also take some grapes for the base of our sparkling wine.
-In the meantime, the majority of the fruit is going to Kangarilla Road to make an Adelaide Hills blend.
+We released our first chardonnay from the 2015 vintage and in 2016 also took some grapes for the base of our sparkling wine.
+In the meantime, the majority of the fruit is going to Patritti to make an Adelaide Hills blend.

 Blocks 2, 3A & 3B: Pinot Noir